2. MATERIAL ACCOUNTING POLICIES

 Property, Plant and Equipment are stated at cost less accumulated depreciation and impairment losses, if any.
 Cost of an item of property, plant and equipment comprises its purchase price, including import duties, freight, installation cost, and non-refundable purchase taxes, after deducting trade discounts and rebates, any directly attributable cost of bringing the item to its working condition for its intended use.

 Capital work in progress is stated at cost, net of accumulated impairment loss, if any.
-All the directly attributable expenditure related to construction including incidental expenditure incurred during the period of construction of a project, till it is commissioned, is accounted as Capital work in progress (CWIP) and are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
+All the directly attributable expenditure related to construction incurred during the period of construction of a project, till it is commissioned, is accounted as Capital work in progress (CWIP) and are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.

 An item of property, plant and equipment is derecognised upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying
+Any gain or loss arising on the disposal or retirement of an item of property, plant and equipment is determined as the difference between the sales proceeds and the carrying amount of the asset and is recognised in the statement of profit and loss.

 On transition to Ind AS (i.e. April 1, 2015), the Company has elected to continue with the carrying value of all Property, plant and equipment measured as per the previous GAAP and use that carrying value as the deemed cost of Property, plant and equipment.